ty-po/soundcloud-sync/README.md

 ## todo

-- rewrite metadata + playlist load to abuse the widget
-- volume control
 - sync to timecode on load
 - store most recent state server side so we can send it on init